Blogs

 Hebrews 12:14: “Make every effort to live in peace with all men and to be holy; without holiness no one will see the Lord”.

-Fundamentally, Romans 12:18 confront all peace negotiators in this case to embody a peace-making attitude, even in difficult circumstances, by doing everything within our power to promote harmony as the Scripture says and with faith and hope.
+Fundamentally, Romans 12:18 confronts all peace negotiators in this case to embody a peace-making attitude, even in difficult circumstances, by doing everything within our power to promote harmony as the Scripture says and with faith and hope.

 WISDOM QUOTES IN TOUGH TIMES